Truxnell/voltaicforge/content/post/2022/2022-12-31-DuckDNS-with-UDMPro/index.md

 Save and close.
 On VI, `ESC` will exit interactive mode, then `:wq` will 'Write and Quit'

-This has successfuly got me running with Duck on UDM - but hacky, and wont be part of a backup
+This has successfully got me running with Duck on UDM—but hacky, and won't be part of a backup